ibm-cloud-docs/watson-assistant/handle-errors.md

 - *Step validation failed*: The customer repeatedly replied with invalid answers for the expected customer response type.
 - *Agent requested*: The customer directly asked to be connected to a live agent.
-- *No action matches*: The customer repeatedly made requests or asked questions that the assistant did not understand.
+- **No matches**: The customer repeatedly made requests or asked questions that the assistant did not understand.
 - *Danger word detected*: The customer uses words or phrases that match the *Connect to agent* step in the *Trigger word detected* action.
 - *Profanity detected*: The customer repeatedly used words or phrases that match the *Show warning* step in the *Trigger word detected* action.